Étienne Lenoir

-Jean Joseph Étienne Lenoir, also known as Jean J. Lenoir (12 January 1822 – 4 August 1900), was a Belgian-French engineer who developed the internal combustion engine in 1858.
-Prior designs for such engines were patented as early as 1807 (De Rivaz engine), but none were commercially successful.
-Lenoir's engine was commercialized in sufficient quantities to be considered a success, a first for the internal combustion engine.
+Jean Joseph Étienne Lenoir, also known as Jean J. Lenoir (12 January 1822 – 4 August 1900), was a Belgian-French engineer who invented the internal combustion engine in 1858.
+Prior designs for such engines were patented as early as 1807 (De Rivaz engine) and 1854 (Barsanti–Matteucci engine).

 He was born in Mussy-la-Ville (then in Luxembourg, part of the Belgian Province of Luxembourg since 1839).
 In 1838, he immigrated to France, taking up residence in Paris, where he developed an interest in electroplating.
 His interest in the subject led him to make several electrical inventions, including an improved electric telegraph.

 Lenoir engine

 By 1859, Lenoir's experimentation with electricity led him to develop the first internal combustion engine which burned a mixture of coal gas and air ignited by a "jumping sparks" ignition system by Ruhmkorff coil, and which he patented in 1860.
 The engine was a steam engine converted to burn gaseous fuel and thus pushed in both directions.
 The fuel mixture was not compressed before ignition (a system invented in 1801 by Philippe LeBon who developed the use of illuminating gas to light Paris), and the engine was quiet but inefficient, with a power stroke at each end of the cylinder.
-In 1863, the Hippomobile, with a coal gas fueled, one cylinder, internal combustion engine, made a test drive from Paris to Joinville-le-Pont: top speed about 9 km in ~3 hours.
+In 1863, the Hippomobile, with a coal gas fueled, one cylinder, internal combustion engine, made a test drive from Paris to Joinville-le-Pont, covering 18 km in 3 hours.